aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 **Function details** consist of a list of parameters, defined by their name, [data type](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_agent_ParameterDetail.html), and whether they are required.
 The agent uses these configurations to determine what information it needs to elicit from the user.

-**Action group** is a collection of two resources where you define the actions that the agent should carry out: an OpenAPI schema to define the APIs that the agent can invoke to carry out its tasks, and a Lambda function to execute those actions.
+**Action group** is a collection of two resources where you define the actions that the agent should carry out when invoking your Lambda function.

 **Large Language Models (LLM)** are very large deep learning models that are pre-trained on vast amounts of data, capable of extracting meanings from a sequence of text and understanding the relationship between words and phrases on it.